MrBelon/Bexelon/README.md

 </Credentials>
 ```

-> Enter your Steam credentials : **For security reasons it is recommended that you create a new Steam account just for your dedicated servers**.
+> Enter your Steam credentials : For security reasons it is recommended that you create a new Steam account just for your dedicated servers.

 ## The LocalModList.txt